hellloxiaotian/hellloxiaotian.github.io/index.md

 - Chengyuan Zhang, Associate Professor, Hunan University, China
 - Lunke Fei, Associate Professor, Guangdong University of Technology
 - Qing Gao, Associate Research Fellow,  Chinese University of Hong Kong, Shenzhen, China
-- Jie Wen, Assistant Professor, Harbin Institute of Technology(Recipients of the Postdoctoral Innovation Talent Support Program, Outstanding Doctoral Students)
+- Jie Wen, Assistant Professor, Harbin Institute of Technology

 ## News (消息)

+- **2022-04:** Apple for a Computer Software Intellectual Property Right Certificate of Registration.
+- **2022-03:** A paper was published in the international journal *Briefings in bioinformatics*.
 - **2022-03:** Invited to be the Special Session Co-Chair, Workshop Chair of the international conference "ICCSI 2022".
 - **2022-03:** Invited to be the SI Chair of the international conference *6th Asian Conference on Artificial Intelligence Technology (ACAIT 2022)*.
 - **2022-03:** Invited to be the PC Chair of the international conference International Conference on *Machine Learning, Cloud Computing and Intelligent Mining (MLCCIM 2022)*.